alichtman/gopro-chaptered-video-assembler/README.md

 ### Why can't you sort the files by creation time in the video editor?

 - Not all video editors conveniently support this workflow.
 [Here's how you do this in Premiere Pro](https://www.youtube.com/watch?v=J-qcGNaneMc).
 It's not exactly a one-click operation.
-- When I recorded the footage, the chaptered video files were one continuous clip.
-So I should be working with them as one file.
+- Even if this were easy to do, it's the wrong mental model for the clips.
+When you record the footage, it's one continuous clip.
+So you should be working with it as one file, too.

 ## How does it work?